 Below are two sample frame grabs from our transfer.
 Keep in mind these are coming from tiny pieces of film.

-The way people approach home entertainment has evolved and more and more of our clientele now request these master files.
-They are much better than a DVD for…
+The way people approach home video has evolved and more and more of our clientele now request editable computer files.
+They are much better than a DVD for:

 - Being a high quality master

 - File conversions for iPod, home entertainment networks and various devices

 - Remaining current with whatever the latest media is

 Even if you don’t understand the technology, it is definitely worthwhile keeping a high quality digital master for family members that do or that will.
 DVD is slowly becoming what VHS was in the 90s – robust computer files will remain relevant and are expandable into the future.

 Regardless of the size of your order, if you select MOV, MP4, DNX or master image sequence, a flash drive or portable hard drive is required.
 We can supply a brand new drive for you (price varies) but you will likely find better pricing for the drive at a local source.

 As a rule of thumb, allow 6 gigs of drive space per 50 feet of film.
 In most cases this will be overkill but it also means we won’t need to be calling to make other arrangements — and causing delays with your order — should a too-small of drive be provided for the requested file type and compression.